manalAhmad-1/serverless-voting-system/README.md

 - Optional comments during voting
 - Real-time results display
 - Email notification sent automatically when a new poll is created (SNS Bonus Feature)
-- Simple frontend built using HTML and python
+- Simple frontend built using HTML and Javascript

 **AWS Services Used:**